Staff Scientist, Second Target Station Instrument Development

-Shuo Qian is a scientist in Neutron Sciences Directorate, where he came as a postdoctoral fellow in 2009 and was promoted to be a scientist after two and half years.
+Shuo Qian is a staff scientist to develop new instruments for the Second Target Station (STS) of SNS.
+Previously he was an neutron scattering scientist at Neutron Sciences Directorate, where he came as a postdoctoral fellow in 2009 and was promoted to be a staff scientist after two and half years.
 He completed his Ph.D. at Rice University and his undergraduate studies at University of Science and Technology of China (USTC).
 Trained as a physicist and later as a biophysicist, he is interested in developing new techniques and methodologies, therefore, he has been engaging collaborators and users to apply neutron scattering, especially small-angle neutron scattering (SANS) to solve problems encompassing biology, environment and energy.
 He is especially interested in structure and interaction between biomembrane and membrane-related macromolecules.
-Currently he is exploring using Grazing Incidence and Small-Wide Neutron Scattering/Diffraction to study such systems.
+Currently he is exploring using Small-Wide Neutron Scattering/Diffraction/Spectrometer to study such systems.

 Shuo is very passionate to educate the research communities on neutron scattering techniques.
 He has organized and chaired various sessions and workshops in conferences such as Biophysical Society annual meetings, American Crystallographic Association annual meetings.
 He was Chair for Small Angle Scattering Special Interest Group in 2015.
 He is proud of to be a co-editor of the recent published first ever ‘textbook-style’ book on small-angle scattering: “Biological Small Angle Scattering: Techniques, Strategies and Tips” (Springer 2017).

 Shuo likes reading on history, philosophy and economics.
 He also creates art imagery pieces by using visible light and lenses in real space.
 Some of his works were selected to decorate corridors in a Texas Medical Center building.
-In spare time, he develops apps, interactive gadgets and fun experiments to play with his two lovely daughters.
+In spare time, he develops apps, interactive gadgets and fun experiments to play with the family.